 In case of restrictions on the movement of a product on the Czech market it is possible to approach the contact point for products at the Ministry of Industry and Trade of the Czech Republic.

 Permits and licences

-The details of applications for import licences are set out under Council Regulation No 3030/93.
-The application forms are published on the website of the licensing body.
+The particulars of import licence applications are laid down by the applicable legislation.
+The application forms are published on the website of the Licensing Authority.